What do students do in this clinic?

 What do students learn in this clinic?

-Students gain experience in a wide range of client relations and business law, including interviewing and advising clients and helping them make business decisions.
-Students may develop basic transactional skills, including how to draft agreements and prepare filings to form for-profit entities, how to secure intellectual property rights and how to address many other issues that come up daily for businesses.
-Students may also learn how clients assess legal risks in the context of the clients’ other goals.
+Students gain experience in a wide range of client relations, including interviewing, advising, and other communication skills relating to helping a client make business decisions.
+Students also develop basic transactional skills, including how to draft agreements and prepare the filings to form for-profit entities, non-profit entities, and secure intellectual property rights.
+Students learn how clients assess legal risks within the context of the client’s other goals.

 -